phalcon-orphanage/docs/en/api/phalcon_db.md

 protected allProfiles;

 /**
- * Total time spent by all profiles to complete
+ * Total time spent by all profiles to complete in nanoseconds *
- *
  * @var float
  */
-protected totalSeconds = 0;
+protected totalNanoseconds = 0;

 ```